Tue Jul 12 2022

-The pathway from a job seeker to a skilled worker starts with career counselling.
+The pathway from a job seeker to a skilled worker starts with career guidance.
 The Project supports the career in four stages:

-School level: Career counselling is offered to students, from grade 8 to 12 through existing teachers (capacitated for career counselling) with an objective to raise awareness about career choices and vocational education.
+School level: Career guidanceis offered to students, from grade 8 to 12 through existing teachers (capacitated for career counselling) with an objective to raise awareness about career choices and vocational education.

-Pre-training: Career counselling fairs are organized at the regional level where career counsellors assist job seekers to confirm their choice of vocation and to increase their understanding of the conditions of training.
+Pre-training: Career guidance fairs are organized at the regional level where career guidance teachers assist job seekers to confirm their choice of vocation and to increase their understanding of the conditions of training.